 - Time Machine is only intended as a data recovery service for the computer it is installed on while that computer is functional.
 This means that a complete system restoration is not possible with our computers, only the recovery of files deleted by accident with the original computer still functional.

 - You should not delete files on your computer and assume they are safe on Time Machine.

 - CTS does not support restoring a Time Machine backup to a new computer.
 Again, this is a function for a home computer, not computers in a network and authenticated organization that relies upon directory services such as Active Directory.

-- A re-imaged campus computer will sometimes not see a previous Time Machine backup.
-We are a corporate-level network with Active Directory, and as such, a re-imaged computer may receive a different identity when it is added back into our systems.
+- A re-imaged campus computer will not see a previous Time Machine backup.
+A re-imaged computer will receive a different network identity when it is added back into our systems.
 This will cause Time Machine to possibly see your computer as a different one, which causes it to restart a backup and ignore previous backups.
-This is normal and somewhat expected, Time Machine is a consumer level service and not designed with corporate networks and systems in mind.
+This is normal and expected, Time Machine is a consumer level service and not designed with corporate networks and systems in mind.